 Well, if you clicked on the right link (or assuming I programmed this thing correctly…these days, technology tends to laugh at me), you should be looking at the home page for Jim Massey.
 You will have all semester to get to know who I really am (let's be realistic, how much text on a computer screen can really let you know about a person?), but I think a little background information is in order so that you at least know a little about me...

 I was born in Minneapolis, Minnesota, a long time ago.
 1967, to be exact.
-That's right--I hit the big 5-0 this year!
+That's right--I'm now 51.
+Go ahead, poke the bear about his age!
 I'll spare you the longwinded version of my childhood years, but suffice it to say that I have been around the block a couple times: in addition to Minnesota, I lived in Missouri and Wisconsin, and came to Texas in 1982 at the age of 15.
 I graduated from Kingwood High School in 1985 (I know, years before any of you--unless you are a parent reading this--were born).

 I was one of those kids who was not ready for college after high school; not because of a lack of teaching (looking back, I knew a lot more coming out of high school than I thought I did), but because I just wasn't mentally ready to dedicate myself to what it would take to do well in college.
 Truth be told, I wanted nothing further to do with school, so I decided that it was in my best interests to enlist in the United States Marine Corps.
 I spent Christmas 1985 in Boot Camp at MCRD San Diego, CA. And New Year's.
 Yes, it was a crazy experience!